pbuckner/x-plane_plugins/XPython/docs/source/development/window_position.rst

 Let's look at a few different ways of running X-Plane:

+.. rst-class:: compact

 * Single window on one of the monitors ("Windowed Simulator")
 * Full Screen on one of the monitors
 * Full Screen on two of the monitors

 Windowed Simulator
 ------------------